kiron0/product-analysis-website/README.md

-# Bugatti Sports Car Store
+# BUGATTI CHIRON Sports Car Store

-It's a simple React Web App to show about Bugatti Sports Car with public reviews.
+### It's a simple React base Web App.
+### Here you can see the details about The Expensive BUGATTI CHIRON Sport Car with some public reviews.

 ## The following things in this project:

 * There are 5 Routes with React Router
+* Reviews
 * Public Reviews
-* About Store
+* About
 * Blogs
 * Other's data.

+### You can see the result here..
+[Click Me](https://sports-car-store.netlify.app/)

 ## Installation